xdaruis/xdaruis/README.md

 - 👋 Hi, I'm Darius!
-I love solving problems and making things better.
-I'm into software and learning about the techie stuff that powers everything.
+I enjoy fixing things and understanding how technology works.
+I'm exploring software and its inner workings to make cool stuff happen.

-- 🌱 Right now, I'm digging into backend tech to discover new things.
+- 🌱 Right now, I'm learning more about backend technology to discover new tricks.

-- 💞️ I'm up for teaming up on cool projects.
-Let's create amazing stuff together!
+- 💞️ I'm up for teaming up on great projects.
+Let's make something awesome together!

-- 📫 Reach me at [rozdaruis@gmail.com](mailto:rozdaruis@gmail.com).
+- 📫 You can reach me at [rozdaruis@gmail.com](mailto:rozdaruis@gmail.com).
 Let's chat and make things happen!